bestuursadvisering

 Framework

-The process for ESG due diligence varies depending on the investment team and the type of investment.
-For investments in private markets, such as Private Real Estate or Private Equity, ESG due diligence mainly takes place in the investment proposal phase.
-This is carried out by the portfolio manager and followed by an independent assessment by the Risk Analysis department, based on resources including the SASB methodology and (industry) data from various data providers, including Sustainalytics and MSCI.
-If significant ESG risks are identified based on this screening, Risk Analysis can rely on the knowledge within the RI department in order to carry out a further analysis.
-During the management phase of the portfolio, the ESG integration consists of monitoring the ESG aspects of the investment.
+The process for ESG due diligence varies by investment team and by type of investment.
+For investments in private markets such as Private Real Estate or Private Equity, this due diligence mainly takes place in the investment proposal phase.
+This is carried out by the portfolio manager and ESG specialist involved, followed by an independent assessment by the Investment Risk Analysis department, based on the SASB Materiality Map and (sector) data from various external data providers such as Sustainalytics and MSCI.
+In the portfolio management phase, sustainability risk management consists of monitoring the ESG aspects of the investment.

-2. How do we deal with adverse sustainability impacts of investments?
+2. How do we deal with adverse effects on investment sustainability?
+Art.
+4 SFDR)

 General

-PGGM Vermogensbeheer B.V.
-(PGGM Investments, hereinafter PVBV) feels that it has a duty to contribute to a liveable, more sustainable world.
+PGGM Vermogensbeheer B.V. ('PVBV') feels the responsibility to contribute to a liveable, more sustainable world.
 After all, a good pension is worth more in a liveable world.
-That is why PVBV takes into account the most important negative effects of investments on sustainability factors when making investment decisions (both when selecting investments and when managing them).
-We define sustainability factors as environmental, social and employment matters, human rights, and combating corruption and bribery.
-How we do this is outlined below.
+Therefore, PVBV takes into account the most important negative sustainability effects of investments when making investment decisions (both in the selection of investments and in the management of the investments).
+Sustainability impacts include, for example, the environment, human rights and labour rights, and corruption and bribery.
+The ways in which we do this are explained below.

 Due diligence

-• The probability and seriousness of the negative impact;
+• The likelihood and severity of the negative impact;

-• The allocation percentage of the company within the portfolio;
+• The size of the company in the portfolio;

-• The extent to which the company contributes to the clients’ focus areas and ‘sustainable world’ objectives.
+• The extent to which the company contributes to the focus areas and sustainability objectives.

-For the due diligence of the investments we manage, we use data from several sources: non-governmental organisations (NGOs), specialised data providers, the media and the companies themselves.
-PVBV then does additional research itself.
+For the due diligence of the investments, we use data from specialised data providers, civil society organisations, media and the companies themselves.
+The investment teams then conduct additional research themselves.

-In order to establish the seriousness of the negative impact of companies on people and the environment, we have developed a screening method in cooperation with Sustainalytics.
-This is based on the OECD guidelines for institutional investors.
-Companies are given a score based on incidents within their own manufacturing sites and incidents in the supply chain.
-At the moment, this screening is only applied to the share portfolio.
-Our ambition is to apply this to the entirety of the listed share and bond portfolio by the end of 2021.
+We have developed a screening method to assess the severity of the negative effects of companies on people and the environment.
+This is based on the OECD Guidelines for Multinational Enterprises.
+Companies are given a score based on incidents within their own production locations or in the supply chain.
+This screening is applied to equity and bond investments and to private investments.

-Aside from the exclusion policy and initial due diligence, PVBV uses its influence as a shareholder to constantly monitor developments in the companies in its portfolio and, where necessary, making improvements in the area of ESG.
-We do this by engaging in conversation (dialogue), by implementing predefined improvements in the area of ESG (engagement), by exercising our voting rights and, in extreme cases, by issuing legal proceedings.
+In addition to the inclusion policy and initial due diligence, PVBV also uses its influence as a shareholder to monitor developments at the companies in its portfolio and, where necessary and possible, to make them more sustainable.
+We do this by engaging in dialogue and achieving predefined sustainability improvements, by exercising our voting rights, and in extreme cases by conducting legal proceedings.

-In order to promote the objectives of active and involved shareholdership, we strive to cooperate with other, like-minded, institutional investors and to communicate with other interested parties in the company, in line with the Dutch Stewardship Code endorsed by PVBV and where appropriate.
-We are involved in a great number of different international partnerships, as a participant or a member, including UNPRI, Eumedion, the Asian Corporate Governance Association, Climate Action 100+, Institutional Investors Group on Climate Change (IIGCC) or the Platform Living Wage (PLW), and we also endorse relevant standards such as the Climate Agreement and the IMVB (international responsible investment covenant).
+To promote the objectives of active and engaged ownership, we strive to work with like-minded institutional investors in line with the Dutch Stewardship Code.
+To this end, we participate in a large number of different international partnerships such as UNPRI, Eumedion, the Asian Corporate Governance Association, Climate Action 100+, Institutional Investors Group on Climate Change (IIGCC) or the Living Wage Platform (PLW) and further endorse relevant standards such as the Climate Agreement.

 a.
 Dialogue and engagement

-PVBV aims to engage in a constructive dialogue with companies in the investment portfolio or market parties regarding their policy or activities and to implement predefined improvements in the area of ESG (engagement).
-By doing this, PVBV aims to prevent, mitigate and resolve any potential negative impact of investments in the portfolio on sustainability factors (as explained under Due Diligence).
-We rely on standards such as Global compact, the IMVB covenant and the OECD Guidelines for multinationals as a guide.
-Where appropriate, we also communicate with relevant stakeholders.
+PVBV aims to enter into a constructive dialogue with companies in the investment portfolio or market participants about their policy or activities and to achieve predefined improvements in the field of sustainability (engagement).
+In this way, PVBV aims to prevent, mitigate and solve the possible negative sustainability effects of investments.
+Where appropriate, we also enter into dialogue with relevant stakeholders.

 c.
 Legal proceedings

-PVBV has set up internal systems that enable it to monitor on a worldwide scale where possible proceedings could be conducted in the interest of its clients.
-PVBV will look into those opportunities and will provide its clients with reasoned advice as to whether or not to get involved in these proceedings, and if so, in what capacity.
+PVBV has set up internal systems that enable it to monitor worldwide where procedures can be conducted in the interest of its customers.
+PVBV investigates these possibilities and advises its customers with motivation whether or not to participate in these procedures, and if so, in what way.

-One of the principles of this policy is that it does not encourage short-term or risky behaviour.
-As indicated above in the explanatory statement about Article 3 SFDR, PVBV firmly believes that sustainability risks have an impact on the risk return profile of investments.
-This belief logically means that the remuneration policy cannot encourage employees to ignore sustainability factors and the risks that these factors may pose to the value of investments.
+One of the principles of the remuneration policy is that it does not encourage short-term and risky behaviour.
+As indicated above, PVBV is convinced that sustainability risks affect the risk-return profile of investments.
+This conviction logically leads to the fact that the remuneration policy should not encourage the disregard of the sustainability risks of the investments.

-• Activities that are purely aimed at short-term results;
+• Activities that are purely focused on short-term results;

-• Taking on undue risks, including sustainability risks;
+• Taking on undesirable risks, including sustainability risks;

-• Acting contrary to the interest of the client or the company;
+• Acting contrary to the interests of the customers or the company

-Second, HR organises the performance cycle for the annual assessment of employees, ensuring that the assessment method contributes to the objectives and principles of PVBV and its clients.
-This also means that the assessment process is organised in such a way that employees are not (and cannot be) rewarded for taking undue sustainability risks.
+Secondly, HR has set up the performance cycle for the annual assessment of employees in such a way that employees are not (or cannot be) rewarded for taking undesirable sustainability risks.

-Where relevant, PVBV will integrate sustainability risks in the funds and/or mandates and give (precontractual) information to our clients on the way in which sustainability risks are integrated into the investment decisions.
+PVBV manages the sustainability risks in the funds and mandates and provides (pre-contractual) information to our clients on how sustainability risks are integrated into the investment decisions.

 Funds

-The information on the way in which sustainability risks are integrated into their investment decisions, and the assessment of the likely impact of sustainability risks on the return, are included in the ESG Guideline for each team managing the fund.
-In the fund prospectus, we refer to the Responsible Investment Implementation Framework and the ESG Guideline for each team (see below for each fund).
+The information on how sustainability risks are integrated into their investment decisions and the assessment of the likely impact of sustainability risks on returns are included in the fund prospectus.
+It also refers to the Beliefs, Principles and Implementation Framework for Sustainable Investment.

 Mandates

-The information on the way in which sustainability risks are integrated into their investment decisions, and the assessment of the likely impact of sustainability risks on the return, are made available to the respective client.
+The information on how sustainability risks are integrated into investment decisions and the assessment of the likely effects of sustainability risks on returns have been or will be included in the mandate agreement with PFZW.

-Where our funds and/or mandates promote environmental or social characteristics within the meaning of the SFDR, we will provide our clients with additional (precontractual) information.
+Where the funds and/or mandates promote environmental or social characteristics within the meaning of the SFDR, we provide additional (pre-contractual) information to our clients.

 Funds

-We have included the additional (precontractual) information about the environmental or social characteristics in an Annex to the ESG Guideline for each team managing the fund.
-These ESG Guidelines and the Responsible Investment Implementation Framework have been declared applicable in the fund’s prospectus.
+We have included the additional information about the ecological or social characteristics in Annex II to the prospectus with reference to the Beliefs, Principles and Implementation Framework for Sutainable Investment.

 Mandates

-We will make the additional (precontractual) information about the ecological or social characteristics available to the respective client.
+We have included the additional information about the ecological or social characteristics in the mandate agreement with PFZW.

-The SFDR has additional requirements for funds and/or mandates that aim to make sustainable investments and meet certain criteria in doing so.
-At the moment, we have yet to consider any of our funds and/or mandates as such a product within the meaning of the SFDR.
+Additional requirements apply to funds and/or mandates that aim at sustainability and meet certain criteria.
+At this time, we have not yet designated any of our funds and/or mandates as such a product within the meaning of the SFDR.

-8. More information about the methods used to assess, measure and monitor the environmental or social characteristics.
+8. More information on the methods used to assess, measure and monitor environmental or social characteristics is given below. art.
+10 SFDR)

-PVBV uses its influence as a shareholder to constantly monitor developments in the companies in its portfolio and, where necessary, making improvements in the area of ESG.
-We do this by engaging in conversation (dialogue), by implementing predefined improvements in the area of ESG (engagement), by exercising our voting rights and, in extreme cases, by issuing legal proceedings.
+PVBV uses its influence as a shareholder to continuously monitor developments at the companies in its portfolio and to make them more sustainable where necessary and possible.
+We do this by entering into dialogue (dialogue), by achieving predefined sustainability improvements (engagement), by exercising our voting rights, and by conducting legal proceedings in extreme cases.

 (i) Dialogue and engagement

-PVBV will cast active and informed votes on behalf of its clients.
-PVBV does this on the basis of publicly accessible voting guidelines (the Global Voting Guidelines) that are evaluated and updated annually.
-In order to cast votes, PVBV uses a specialist voting service provider (Glass Lewis).
-This voting service provider also gives voting advice based on PVBV’s aforementioned voting guidelines.
-This voting platform allows PVBV to vote remotely in the listed portfolio companies.
-Every quarter, a sample is used to verify whether the voting advice is in line with the voting guidelines at PVBV and the voting service provider itself will make a compliance statement to confirm compliance.
+PVBV votes actively and informed on behalf of its customers.
+PVBV does this on the basis of publicly accessible voting guidelines (the Global Voting Guidelines that are evaluated and updated annually).
+For the voice implementation, PVBV uses specialized voting service providers.
+These also provide voting advice based on the aforementioned voting guidelines of PVBV.
+With the voting platform, PVBV is able to cast its vote remotely at the listed companies.
+Every quarter, a sample is used to check whether the voting advice given is in line with PVBV's voting guidelines and the voting service provider itself issues a compliance statement in which they confirm compliance.

 (iii) Legal proceedings

-PVBV has set up internal systems that enable it to monitor on a worldwide scale where possible proceedings relating to our investments (in listed companies) could be conducted in the interest of its clients.
-PVBV will look into those opportunities and will provide its clients with reasoned advice as to whether or not to get involved in these proceedings, and if so, in what capacity.
-Where appropriate, we will use a specialist law firm to conduct a feasibility analysis and/or to conduct proceedings, whether or not jointly with other affected institutional investors.
+PVBV has set up internal systems that enable it to monitor globally where possible procedures can be conducted with regard to our investments that are in the interest of its clients.
+PVBV investigates these possibilities and advises its customers with motivation whether or not to participate in these procedures, and if so, in what way.
+In some cases, we use specialised law firms for a feasibility analysis and/or conducting proceedings, whether or not jointly with other injured institutional investors.

-We have outlined above where you can find the additional (precontractual) information on the ecological or social characteristics for our funds and mandates (see below for each fund).
+The pre-contractual information on the environmental or social characteristics of our funds and mandates is set out above (see also below for each fund).

-Our clients receive all SFDR-information, including the prescribed website information, of all the investment funds and/or (client) mandates they invest in.
-However, on this compliance website we only disclose the SFDR website information of the investment funds.
-Because more and more investment funds have recently been converted into (client) mandates, the list below of investment funds for which the SFDR website information is published is getting shorter.
+Our clients are sent all SFDR information, including the prescribed website information of all investment funds and/or the mandates in which they invest.
+However, on this compliance website we only place the SFDR website information of the investment funds.

 PGGM Emerging Markets Equity PF Fund